What is Social Impact Investing?

 What is the Social Impact?

 Between 60 million to 80 million people in India have benefitted from impact investments.
-To put into perspective, that’s equivalent to the entire population of France.
-With the number of social impact institutions and investors rapidly growing, we will also see their impact not just on large populations, but at-risk people among smaller populations.
+To put that into perspective, that’s equivalent to the entire population of France.
+With the number of social impact institutions and investors rapidly growing, we will also see their impact on large populations and at-risk people among smaller populations.

 What to Expect for the Future of Social Impact Investing

 Millennials are changing the way people invest.
-As they gain more equity in various markets, a study showed that 90 percent of Millennials would switch brands to one that is associated with a cause.
-As such, we should expect to see a huge trend toward impact investing, based on the social and environmental values of Millennials.
+As they gain more equity in various markets, a study showed that 91 percent of millennials would switch brands to ones associated with a cause.
+As such, we should expect to see a huge trend toward impact investing based on millennials’ social and environmental values.

 Scroll to Top